-Pollen season for me is the worst, and it has been since I was a kid.
+Pollen season, both spring and fall, for me is the worst, and it has been since I was a kid.
 I was always told that it would ease with age, and age I have, but spring pollen is still my enemy (just ask my son who counted 15 straight sneezes this past weekend – spring has arrived!).

-Like many things in my journey into Chinese herbal medicine, I’ve been introduced to a natural herbal formula that has been used for hundreds of years when pollen strikes – Jade Windscreen (or as the Chinese would say, Yu Ping Feng San), our inspiration for Immunity Support.
+Like many things in my journey into Chinese herbal medicine, I’ve been introduced to a natural herbal formula that has been used for hundreds of years when pollen strikes – Jade Windscreen (or as the Chinese would say, Yu Ping Feng San), our inspiration for .

 I have said this before: these herbs have been an absolute game changer for me and for many of our customers for several applications – from keeping us healthy during flu season, throughout 2020, to superior protection when sitting on an airplane.
 I’ve purged the other OTC options and let nature combat nature.

 What is Jade Windscreen?
 An Incredible Combination of Chinese Herbs

 We’ve talked about the many applications for Jade Windscreen in The Way since our launch – from why it worked as an immunity builder when strep throat struck my , to why our friend and acupuncturist Dr. Nell Smircina consumes the formula before getting (powdered vitamin C has nothing on these herbs….seriously) – but for pollen season?